 The Company acquired AV Cannabis Inc. and The Supreme Cannabis Company, Inc. (collectively, the Acquired Entities) during the year ended March 31, 2022, and management excluded the Acquired Entities from its assessment of the effectiveness of the Company's internal control over financial reporting as of March 31, 2022.
 The Acquired Entities represent approximately 6% of total assets and 9% of total revenues of the consolidated financial statements of the Company as of and for the year ended March 31, 2022.
-Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over financial reporting of the Company also excluded an evaluation of the internal control over financial reporting of the Acquired Entities.
+Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over financial reporting of the Acquired Entities.